ICS-486-Team-1/Dragon-Hunter/README.md

   * quit button to return to home screen
 - update main menu quit button to exit button
 - update ui of buttons

+## Future Implementations (if we were to revisit)
+- add in health bar feature for user to set limit on time of play
+  * to help user heal, add in potions that users can shoot at to regain health
+- add smoke trail visual effect to rocket
+- add in dragon boss
+- possibly increase speed of dragons as score rises?